-Temporarily disable passive locking by pressing and holding and on the interior door switch with a door open for at least four seconds, or until three chimes are heard.
-Passive locking will then remain disabled until on the interior door is pressed, or until the vehicle is turned on.
+Temporarily disable passive locking by pressing and holding a on the interior door switch with a door open for at least four seconds, or until three chimes are heard.
+Passive locking will then remain disabled until on the interior door switch is pressed, or until the vehicle is turned on.
+To customize the doors to automatically lock when exiting the vehicle, see Vehicle Personalization \Rightarrow 150.

-Remote Left in Vehicle Alert
+Remote Left In Vehicle Alert

 When the vehicle is turned off and an RKE transmitter is left in the vehicle, the horn will chirp three times after all doors are closed.
-To turn on or off see Vehicle Personalization ♀ 138.
+To turn on or off see Vehicle Personalization \Rightarrow 150.

-Remote No Longer in Vehicle Alert
+Remote No Longer In Vehicle Alert

 If the vehicle is on with a door open, and then all doors are closed, the vehicle will check for RKE transmitters inside.
 If an RKE transmitter is not detected, the Driver Information Center (DIC) will display NO REMOTE DETECTED and the horn will chirp three times.
-This occurs only once each time the vehicle is driven
+This occurs only once each time the vehicle is driven.
+To turn on or off see Vehicle Personalization \$ 150.